 Type of accounts allowed in Ukraine for foreigners

-An individual-non-resident of Ukraine may open four types of bank accounts in Ukrainian banks (each of these accounts has its own purpose, rules of opening and use):
+An individual-non-resident of Ukraine may open five types of bank accounts in Ukrainian banks (each of these accounts has its own purpose, rules of opening and use):

 - Personal Current Bank Account (can be in national currency of Ukraine Hryvna (UAH) or foreign currency) allows to perform non-commercial transactions for your current needs both in Ukraine and overseas, but such transactions may not related with investment and entrepreneurial activity of foreign individual